aminnj/condorBabyMaker/README.md

 # Chunk submissions

-* Modify ScanChain.C and ScanChain.h in the `resources` folder.
+* Modify `ScanChain.C` and `ScanChain.h` in the `resources` folder.
+Keep those filenames the same. `CORE` can also be swapped out for a newer version.
 * Then do something like this, for example:
 ```
 . createChunks.sh mc "/hadoop/cms/store/group/snt/papers2012/Summer12_53X_MC/DYJetsToLL_M-50_TuneZ2Star_8TeV-madgraph-tarball_Summer12_DR53X-PU_S10_START53_V7A-v1/V05-03-23/*.root" baby_DYJetsToLL_V1 10